Were the 80s or 90s Better? A Nostalgic Trip Through History

 Beanie Babies came out in the 1990s, and they were so cute that everyone felt the need to collect them and get as many as they could.
 It was a dream for children growing up in this era to have an adorable collection of Beanie Babies planted on their beds, and the more you had, the more your friends were jealous.

-See also What Time Period Is Retro?
+See also What Is A Retro Color?

 Beanie Babies came in a variety of animals, although none were less adorable than the one before it.
 They came in a multitude of sizes and styles as well, making it an endless possibility to collect as many stuffed animals as possible.